stu2301681035/ST2-2025-Team-23-PMG-s-Game-Library/README.md

 # ST2-2025-Team-23-PMG-s-Game-Library

-## App made by Georgi Gospodinov, Peter Tenevski, Miroslav Lyugov
+## App made by Georgi Kostadinov, Peter Tenevski, Miroslav Lyugov

 PMG's Game Library/Game Repo is a library/repository of games, utilizing RAWG Video Games API or just RAWG for short (https://rawg.io/apidocs).
 It's supposed to be a web .NET web app, using Razer Views, akin to MyAnimeList, where you can make an account and track all the games you've played/completed so far.